Chart Color Schemes

 King Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-King Island's population was approximately 1,676 as of August 2025.
-This showed an increase of 59 people from the 2021 Census figure of 1,617, representing a growth rate of 3.6%.
-The change was inferred from ABS data indicating an estimated resident population of 1,660 in June 2024 and an additional 47 validated new addresses since the Census date.
-This resulted in a population density of 1.5 persons per square kilometer.
-King Island's growth rate exceeded that of the SA3 area (3.3%), making it a regional growth leader.
-Overseas migration was the primary driver of this growth.
+King Island's population was approximately 1,670 as of February 2026.
+This figure represents an increase of 53 people from the 2021 Census count of 1,617 individuals.
+The population growth is inferred from the estimated resident population of 1,660 in June 2024 and an additional 47 validated new addresses since the Census date.
+This results in a population density ratio of 1.5 persons per square kilometer.
+Over the past decade, King Island has shown resilience with a compound annual growth rate of 0.3%, outperforming its SA3 area.
+Overseas migration was the primary driver of population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, Tasmania State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
-Future demographic trends indicate an overall population decline by 177 persons by 2041.
-However, specific age cohorts like the 75 to 84 group are projected to grow by 54 people over this period.
+For areas not covered by these data and post-2032 growth estimation by age group, Tasmania State Government's Regional/LGA projections from 2022 with a base year of 2021 are adopted, adjusted using a weighted aggregation method from LGA to SA2 levels.
+Future demographic trends indicate an overall population decline in the area, with a projected reduction of 177 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group with a projected increase of 54 people.

 Frequently Asked Questions - Population